Richie765/meteor-pg/README.md

 ## Methods (INSERT, UPDATE queries)
-You can use mpg methods: query, many, one, none, any, oneOrNone, manyOrNone in your Meteor methods for your INSERT and SELECT statements.
+You can use mpg methods: query, many, one, none, any, oneOrNone, manyOrNone in your Meteor methods for your INSERT and UPDATE statements.
 These methods take the same parameters as the methods of [pg-promise](https://github.com/vitaly-t/pg-promise).
 The difference is that these are synchronous and don't return a promise.
 So you can use the return value-directly.